-This court held a recorded telephonic preliminary pretrial conference on June 5, 2012.
-Plaintiff is representing himself and appeared without an attorney.
-Defendants appeared by Francis Sullivan.
+This court held a recorded telephonic preliminary pretrial conference in this case on November 1, 2012.
+Plaintiff Brian Forshee, pro se, did not telephone the court as directed and could not be reached when the court attempted to telephone him.
+Defendant Brightwell appeared by Michael Malone.
+Defendant Kowalski appeared by Krista Buccholz.
+Defendant Twombly appeared by Sheila Sullivan.
 The court set the schedule and discussed with the parties how this case will go forward.